lorenzozapparoli/SwissDN-DERs/README.md

 <img src="Pictures/24h_profile.png" alt="MV Load Profile" style="width:80%; height:auto; display:block; margin:auto;"/>

 ### PV profiles
 The PV profiles for Swiss grid is generated based on the data provided by [Alina Walch et al.](https://www.sciencedirect.com/science/article/pii/S0306261919320914).
 We utilize the following files: rooftop_PV_CH_annual_by_building.csv, rooftop_PV_CH_EPV_W_by_building.csv, and rooftop_PV_CH_EPV_W_std_by_building.csv.
 A detailed description of this data is available at [data description](https://zenodo.org/records/3609833).
 This dataset provides a 24-hour PV generation profile for each building, with hourly intervals for each month of the year, along with associated uncertainties.
-We calculate an average 24-hour profile by using the 12 representative days in each month.

 To allocate the PV buildings, we apply Voronoi partitioning to each MV grid, using a buffer distance.
 The buffer distance influences how PV buildings are assigned to MV nodes.
 The impact of varying buffer distances is shown in the table below.
 The allocation results for each node are stored in the "PV_allocation_results" folder.
 In this folder, x_demand.pkl represents the PV demand profile allocated to grid "x," while x_std.pkl represents the uncertainty of that demand.
 The unit of the demand and uncertainty is W.